 - Allium azureum

 Here is another factor to consider when deciding upon suitable companions: plant texture.
-The coarse flower head of an allium such as Ambassador will contrast nicely with the more delicate flowers of, say, 6 Hills Giant catmint (the two bloom at the same time in my garden).
+The coarse flower head of an allium such as Ambassador will contrast nicely with the more delicate flowers of, say, Six Hills Giant catmint.

 07 of 08